top of page

 Anegada Marine Park

-Anegada is the northernmost island in the BVI and boasts an impressive variety of marine biodiversity.
-The Anegada Marine Park features a complex coral reef system along with extensive seagrass beds, which are crucial for the growth and protection of juvenile fish.
+Anegada is the northernmost island in the BVI and boasts an impressive array of marine biodiversity.
+The Anegada Marine Park features a complex coral reef system along with extensive seagrass beds.
+These ecosystems are crucial for the growth and protection of juvenile fish.
 This park is considered one of the best spots in the BVI, providing unparalleled snorkeling and diving experiences that attract nature enthusiasts year-round.

 Sage Mountain National Park